Master of Education (M.Ed.) Degrees

 The Committee on Teacher Education and the Graduate Council have established the following policies for admission to programs leading to the Master of Education degree: (Some programs have additional admission requirements.
 Please review those programs for those additions.)

-- For all programs except school counseling, dyslexia therapy, and teaching arts, the applicant must hold a Class A standard educator license issued by a state department of education, or must have completed a teacher education curriculum accredited by NCATE.
+- For all programs except school counseling, dyslexia therapy, educational leadership non-licensure, and teaching arts, the applicant must hold a Class A standard educator license issued by a state department of education, or must have completed a teacher education curriculum accredited by NCATE.
 (A photocopy of the standard educator license is required.)

 - Must have at least twelve semester hours of credit in education and psychology.
 (Requirement waived for dyslexia therapy and teaching arts program applicants)